Skip to content

 Frequently asked questions

-Yes.
-Next.js draft mode and Sanity's live preview give editors a real-time preview of exactly what the published page will look like before they hit publish.
-The preview updates as they type.
-This addresses the biggest complaint editorial teams have about headless — that they're 'editing blind'.
+Next.js draft mode and Sanity's live preview give editors a real-time visual preview of exactly what the published page will look like as they type.
+The preview updates in real time — this addresses the biggest complaint editorial teams have about headless CMS platforms.
+We implement preview for every content type on every project.

 More from Web Development & CMS